Goshen College: History

+The campus had a building boom in the late 1990s.
+The Goshen campus has increased from less than 50 acre to 135 acre with 18 major buildings.

 Publications

 The Mennonite Quarterly Review, Mennonite Historical Library, Mennonite Church USA Archives, including Mennonite Central Committee archives, offices of "The Mennonite", and it has numerous alumni connections with the broader Mennonite Church.

 Academics

-Goshen College offers 41 majors and 47 minors for undergraduates.
+Goshen College offers 46 majors and 52 minors for undergraduates.
 Some of the most popular programs are nursing, biology, business, communication, education, American Sign Language and environmental science.
 The college also offers a Master of Arts in Environmental Education, a master's degree in intercultural leadership, and a master's degree in nursing with two tracks: family nurse practitioner and clinical nurse leader.
 In 2014, Goshen College partnered with Eastern Mennonite University and Bluffton University to launch the Collaborative MBA program.

-The academic year is divided into two semester terms, with an additional May term.

 Study-Service Term

-Intercultural education is a requirement for all students at Goshen College.
-To fulfill the requirement, students will either spend a semester abroad or complete an intercultural experience in the United States.
+Students either spend a semester abroad or complete an intercultural experience in the United States.
 Goshen College's Study-Service Term (SST) is a program which approximately 80 percent of students participate in to complete their intercultural study requirement.
-Students typically study the language and culture for six weeks, usually in the capital city, then do some sort of service work in a more remote area for the remaining six weeks.
 Service may include working at a hospital, nursing home, kindergarten, or missionary service.
 The college has in the past also offered a domestic SST to immerse students in the Latino culture and community in northern Indiana.